-Both the AC and HVDC cable systems will be protected by high-speed protection systems at the converter station.
+Both the AC and HVDC cable systems will be protected by high-speed protection systems at the Erie Converter Station.
 Protection of the AC interconnection facilities will be designed in accordance with the requirements of the interconnected utility.

 2.5.4 Damage Repair